 2 0 0 9 Pages featuring enthusiastic early works.

 2 0 1 0 Pages concluding a prolific period.

 2 0 1 1 - 2 0 1 3 Pages comprising recent works.

 Pirate Ship Aesthetics: I do not have the resources, patience, or interest to make polished animation.
 God created metaphysics to get around the obvious, so I will leave the exhaustive work of constructing animated sequences that move objects conventionally from here to there to others.
 Last Update: 5/05/13

-Computer technology truly invented the idea of planned obsolescence, and few artists, if they are interested in wading into the obscure realm of html code, are eager to create work with software that will soon be unsupported with updates by their manufacturers.
+Computer technology truly invented the idea of planned obsolescence, and few artists, if they are interested in wading into the obscure realm of html code, are eager to create work with software that will soon be unsupported with updates by their manufacturers, or marked for extinction like Flash.
 You can create works of art on paper for no more than the cost of a pencil and pad of paper, but creating an attractive website requires study and sums of cash.
-And what artist is willing to invest in a media where his toolbox and materials are likely to be changed or eliminated willy-nilly?
+And what artist is willing to invest in a media that has no more permanence than a Buddhist sand painting?